Comprehensive Analysis of Scleral Lenses

 Our Optometrists at Berlin Optical

 Jeff graduated with First Class Honors from the University of Melbourne with a Master of Clinical Optometry and a Bachelor of Science in Optometry (Honors) from the Hong Kong Polytechnic University.
-He is currently in private practice at Berlin Optical Vision Center and also serves as a visiting clinical instructor at the School of Optometry at Polytechnic University.
-Additionally, he is an expert blogger for the Oh!
+He is currently in private practice at Berlin Optical Vision Center and also serves as a visiting clinical associate at the School of Optometry at Polytechnic University.
+Additionally, he has been a visiting lectuer and an expert blogger for the Oh!
 Parent-Child Platform.
 Jeff is also often invited to participate in academic conferences around the world, committed to addressing the eye care needs of different types of clients.

 Jeff also continuously advances his expertise in various areas of optometry, including obtaining a certificate in orthokeratology from the Polytechnic University, which involves vision correction through orthokeratology lenses (OK lenses) particularly suitable for those who love sports and prefer not to wear glasses; and completing a certificate from the Optometric Extension Program Foundation Clinical Curriculum in the United States.
 This program involves a series of examinations and visual training to improve problems with binocular coordination in children and visual-related learning issues in children with Special Educational Needs (SEN).